 Yes, Roane State recieved the first report of a confirmed case of COVID-19 from a student on June 18, 2020.
 Steps were taken to close and clean affected areas and notify those who had been in close contact with the student.
 Additional cases have since been reported by both students and employees.
 Roane State moved to level two of its Pandemic Preparedness Plan on March 13, 2020, as a public health precaution.

 Please self-report your positive test result using the online portal at roanestate.edu/checkup.
 Upon RSCC receiving the notification of the self-report, you will be contacted by an RSCC employee to determine your return date.
 With a positive test, the isolation period is 10 days from date the sample was taken for the test, or the onset of symptoms, whichever happened first.
 The college then has to look at two days prior and determine what buildings and areas of the campus you may have visited and who you may have been in close contact with.
-Close contact means being within six feet of someone for more than 15 minutes.
+Close contact means being within six feet of someone for a total of 15 minutes or more over a 24-hour period.

 NOTE: Please be very specific when you self-report so that we are able to trace your steps effectively.
 We are only able to see your classes attended, not if you have been to the Library, Gym, Cafeteria, or Student Lounge.
 The college then has the affected areas cleaned per CDC guidelines and notifies any individuals that may have been exposed.
 We can not stress enough the importance of social distancing at all times.